vincejv/m360-api-client/README.md

 - Should an application create more than one `M360ApiClient`?

     There should be no need to do that in a single application.

-- Is it mandatory to set all values in a filter instance?

-    No

 ## License
 - [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)